grafana/grafana-plugin-sdk-rust/README.md

 Grafana Plugin SDK for Rust
 ===========================

-This is a very WIP experiment at writing a Grafana Plugin SDK for Rust, similar to the [Grafana Plugin SDK for Go][go].
+This is a Rust implementation of the Grafana Plugin SDK for Rust, similar to the [Grafana Plugin SDK for Go][go].

-Currently not much is implemented on top of the protobuf definitions, but this could serve as an example of how to implement a backend datasource or app using Rust; see `examples/main.rs` for a basic example.
+## Status

+Many of the pieces are now at least partially implemented, including useful idiomatic wrappers around the main datatypes (`data::Frame`s and `data::Field`s) and services (`backend::DataService` and `backend::StreamService`), which handle serialization of data before it is sent back to Grafana.

+See `examples/main.rs` for an example of how to write a basic datasource + streaming plugin.

 Related projects
 ----------------